-District health boards were established in their current (2012) form in 2001, with responsibility for providing or purchasing government-funded health services for specific geographical areas.
-In 2011 there were 20 district health boards, each governed by a board of seven members elected by the public, and up to four appointed by the minister of health.
+District health boards were established in their current form in 2001, with responsibility for providing or purchasing government-funded health services for specific geographical areas.
+In 2020 there are 20 district health boards, each governed by a board of seven members elected by the public, and up to four appointed by the minister of health.

 Voting for local government

 Elections for all New Zealand local authorities are held every three years, on the second Saturday in October.
 As with general elections, all citizens and permanent residents of New Zealand aged 18 and over are eligible to vote.
 Ratepayers are entitled to vote in the area where they live and also – if applicable – in another area where they pay rates.
 Voting in local-government elections is by postal ballot.

 Local-government voting systems

 In 2019 two different voting systems were used in local-government elections.
 District health boards and 11 local authorities used the single transferable vote (STV) system.
 Under this system, each voter has one vote and ranks candidates in order of preference.
 The remaining local authorities used the first-past-the-post (FPP) system, in which each voter has one vote and the candidate with the highest number of votes is the winner.